Proud Canadian Company

 Can I get pre-approved by multiple lenders?

 Yes, you can.
-However, each lender conducts a separate hard credit check, which could impact your credit score if done outside of a 45-day window.
+However, each lender conducts a separate hard credit check, which could affect your credit score if done outside the 45-day window.

 Should I make an offer with just a pre-qualification?

-You can, but sellers usually prefer offers backed by pre-approval as it indicates serious intent and verified financing capacity.
-Additionally, the preapproval commitment letter is often tied to a specific property address, offering a fixed rate or a variable discount guarantee.
+You can, but sellers usually prefer offers backed by pre-approval, as it indicates serious intent and verified financing capacity.
+Additionally, the preapproval commitment letter is often tied to a specific property address and may offer a fixed rate or a variable discount guarantee.

 Final Thoughts